 I sometimes wonder if the Walt Disney Corporation ruined my possible appreciation of a vast number of "modern" musicals.
-In the Disney Universe you have dialog and some plot, then you get a song that advances the story somehow, then you get back to dialog, then song, dialog, song... what you don't get is that weird blending where people are singing things they really should be speaking.
+In the Disney Universe you have dialogue and some plot, then you get a song that advances the story somehow, then you get back to dialogue, then song, dialogue, song... what you don't get is that weird blending where people are singing things they really should be speaking.

 I was a little apprehensive when Sweeney Todd started... it seemed to be going down the Phantom of the Opera route (a movie I HATE with every fibre of my being, and which had me wanting to walk out within the first five minutes... the only reason I didn't was that I was with Ma and all the shops were shut, otherwise I would have left her there and gone shopping... hated, hated, hated, hated, hated Phantom with the fiery vengeance of a thousand suns!)... and we had some singing that should have been speaking...

 And because it followed a somewhat sketchy CGI title sequence I was holding my breath and waiting for the movie to possibly suck spectacularly.
 Maybe it's Tim Burton and musicals...
 I was slightly disappointed in The Corpse Bride to some degree... or maybe it is the Disney legacy thing, I honestly don't know...

 But then it improved... and got funny and a little gory and bit twisted... and by the end I was pleasantly surprised.